miarond/Webex_Status_Light/README.md

 Some common spots for trouble could be:
 - Installation failures due to insufficient privileges.
     - Most system modifying commands will require the use of the `sudo` prefix.
 The `sudo` command stands for "Superuser Do" and it is the equivalent of choosing "Run as Administrator" on Windows operating systems.
+    - As mentioned in the previous section, files that need to be executed (like Bash scripts) will require execute permissions which may not be set by default.
+To view the permissions of any file or directory you can change directory to where that file or folder exists, then run the `ls -al` command.
+Running the `chmod +x <filename>` command will add execute permissions - using `-r` or `-w` will add read or write permissions.
 - Installation failures due to missing dependencies.
     - Be sure to leverage the Aptitude (`apt-get`) package manager for installing programs.
     - Be sure to use the Pip package manager for installing Python modules.